 Who We Are

-The Office of Equity and Multicultural Services (OEMS) is charged with providing leadership and direction supporting equity, diversity and inclusion throughout the Department of Human Services.
-OEMS is also committed to reducing disparities and barriers within the communities we serve.
-OEMS guides systemic changes to bring the opportunity for success to individuals and communities in the state of Oregon.
+The Office of Equity and Multicultural Services (OEMS) is committed to equity, diversity, and inclusion within the Department of Human Services (DHS).
+We work to reduce disparities and barriers in the communities we serve and increase opportunities to succeed for the citizens of Oregon.

 Every individual and community has dignity, respect and full measure of human rights.

 Since April 2013, Lydia Muñiz has served as the director of OEMS.
 Lydia brings over 23 years of state government experience working in programs that focus on providing services to underrepresented and underserved communities.
 Prior to coming to DHS she served as the Governor’s Advocate for Minority, Women and Emerging Small Businesses for 16 years.